ConvertKit/convertkit-wordpress/readme.txt

 == Screenshots ==

-1. Insert modal forms into any post
-2. Add stunning landing pages
+1. Create and customize stunning landing pages in ConvertKit
+2. Set WordPress Pages to use ConvertKit landing page content from a simple metabox in the WordPress admin editor 3.
+4.
+5.
+6.
+7.

 == Changelog ==